grooling/cotm/content/Treasure/Schema.md

 Identified by [[People/Arguth|Arguth]] who revealed it was a very rare object containing a schema.
 After a couple days work, he activated the schema, revealing a hologram of a giant mechanical clawed arm, with words resembling binary flitting about.

-The mechanical arm from the schema reminded [[Tumrek d'Cannith]] of the Colussi used in the war, but even more complicated.
+The mechanical arm from the schema reminded [[Tumrek d'Cannith]] of the Colossi used in the war, but even more complicated.
 He confirmed that it is a weapon.
 ## Second Schema
 Discovered in Dwarven Ruins in Darguun.
 Taken from the Goblin king Werd who wore it on his crown.